gnosly/TomcatJdbcConnectionTest/README.md

 ...	/>
 ```
 *logAbandoned* let the tomcat to print the stacktrace of the code that is resposanble of the abandoned connection. *removeAbandonedTimeout* is set to 10 seconds for speed up the test. *removeAbandoned* is in charge of
-* enabling abandoned connections check and, if *logAbandoned* is true, logging the stacktrace
+   1. enabling abandoned connections check and, if *logAbandoned* is true, logging the stacktrace
-* closing really the connection
+   2. closing really the connection

 __It's important to know that without *removeAbandoned=true* the stacktrace will not appear because actually the abandoned connection check is not performed__

 + change the context.xml as suggested before, __restart__ the tomcat and connect again with jconsole
 + click on the *open a new abandoned connection* button as before and take a look on jconsole.
-Now the line grows and after 10 seconds drop down.
+Now the line grows and after 10 seconds drops down.
 If you take a look at the log you shoud see the stacktrace that give you the point where the connection was opened.

 ```
  [Wed Aug 31 17:24:33 CEST 2016] WARNING: [org.apache.tomcat.jdbc.pool.ConnectionPool] Connection has been abandoned PooledConnection[com.mysql.jdbc.JDBC4Connection@173432e9]:java.lang.Exception